labdao/plex/docs/docs/welcome/welcome.md

 You shouldn't have to spend days researching and setting up BioML tools.

-## Introducing PLEX
+## Introducing plex
-PLEX is a library that allows you to run BioML tools direct from your command line, without having to worry about failing dependencies or managing compute.
+Plex is a library that allows you to run BioML tools direct from your command line, without having to worry about failing dependencies or managing compute.

 [Install PLEX here with 1 line of code](quickstart/installation)